Tyrrrz/Gress/Readme.md

 #### Deduplication

-You can use `WithDeduplication(...)` to create a handler that filters out consecutive progress reports with the same value:
+You can use `WithDeduplication(...)` to create a handler that filters out consecutive progress updates with the same value:

 ```csharp
 using Gress;